 Q1.
 Why do my sit bones hurt when using an exercise bike?

 Ans.: The first thing that comes to our mind whenever we have to identify why the sit bone of an exercise bike user is hurting is to check whether or not the saddle has been “broken in”.
 With extensive use, more tolerance is built up in our sit bones as they become better conditioned so that the rider stays comfortable always.
 Any numbness or soreness that we may experience in an exercise bike saddle is due to pressure being exerted on the soft perineum tissues that can be found around the sit bones.
 An ill-fitting seat can be the cause of this too.
-When the seat of your exercise bike is too narrow, then maximum bodyweight will be focused on the tissues found between the bones.
-On the other hand, if your exercise bike seat has too much padding – they may exert more stress in this area over time.
+When the seat of your exercise bike is too narrow, then maximum body weight will be focused on the tissues found between the bones.
+On the other hand, if your exercise bike seat has too much padding – it may exert more stress in this area over time.

 ➥ Read more: Where Should the Sit Bones Be On a Saddle?

 Pain on only one sit bone side is common too, which is due to more of the weight being focused on the side where the discomfort is.
 Sitting squarely on the saddle is rarely seen.
 Almost everyone sits in a way where either one hip is placed further forward or one hip is off to either the left or right side.
-The fact the pelvic is static, side to side motion on the seat may often translate into diagonals.
+The fact the pelvic is static, side-to-side motion on the seat may often translate into diagonals.
 This results in some degree of discomfort.
 With the skewed sitting pattern and skew dynamic movement over the saddle – as we try to produce power through our lower body we end up putting more pressure and weight on one side of the sit bone.

 Q2.
 How far back should the bike seat be?

 Ans.: The ideal distance between the saddle of an exercise bike and the handlebars is the length of a forearm.
 This distance is just enough so that we can lean in just a little to engage the core and avoid crunching of the lower back.
-Know more about the correct height for bike seat & handlebars.
+Know more about the correct height for the bike seats & handlebars.

 Q3.
 What is the best pedal position on an exercise bike?

-Ans.: The design of exercise bikes are such to use the machines, your feet’s ball should be placed centrally on the pedals.
+Ans.: The design of exercise bikes is such to use the machines, your feet’ ball should be placed centrally on the pedals.
 The heels and ball should be at the same level so that your toes remain compact.
 As you are strapped on the pedals here, you should move one of your legs to the 6 o’clock position.
 However, be careful so that your leg is not fully extended.
 Rather, a 25 to 35-degree bend should be noticed in your knees.
 Unstrap your feet now, and place your heels on the pedal again.
 You will notice that now there is a full extension in your legs, and this would be the ideal pedal position on your exercise bike.

 Q4.
 What happens if your saddle height is not correct?